 Do you feel like you’re always in the wrong relationship or that great relationships somehow crumble to the ground after a few months?
 Does it start wonderful, but then over time you begin to notice the ever-growing gap between your two “tectonic plates” known as common ground?
 Does it feel like this event takes place in all the relationships you’ve had?

-Red Flags are warning signs that show up in the early stages of dating; the problem is we are having so much fun due to infatuation over this new person that we tend to look past these alerts.
-It is imperative to pay attention to these red flags because they are the only indication you have to tell yourself that this is probably not the right person for you.
+Red flags are warning signs that show up in the early stages of dating; the problem is we are having so much fun due to infatuation over this new person that we tend to look past these alerts.
+It's imperative to pay attention to these red flags because they're the only indication you have to tell yourself that this is probably not the right person for you.
 No matter how exciting the first few interactions have gone with this new guy, if there are red flags, he is not for you, and that’s okay.

 Discerning red flags takes a lot of honesty on your part.
 You have to be honest with yourself to know what is for you and what is not for you.